danjohnson3141/Jekyll-Test/POST-&#47;groups.md

 This is how the user will create a new group.
+On success of this route, a group_member record will be created for the active user and the new group.

 =
 #### Authentication